Contract Source Selection: An Analysis of Lowest Price Technically Acceptable and Tradeoff Strategies

 MetadataShow full item record

-Source selection planning is an important step within the acquisition process.
-Use of an appropriate source selection strategy is key to minimizing risk and ensuring best value for all stakeholders.
-On the basis of thorough market research, acquisition professionals must decide at an early stage which source selection strategy (lowest price technically acceptable or tradeoff) to utilize in order to achieve a best value contract award.
-This research attempts to determine if a relationship exists between contract outcomes (e.g., procurement administrative lead-time, Contractor Performance Assessment Reporting System ratings, and earned value management assessments) and source selection strategy.
-This research is part of an ongoing research stream.
-Our research incorporates new data extracted from a large sample of contracts at the Space and Naval Warfare Systems Command and Naval Supply Systems Command.
-The results suggest there is a relationship between source selection strategy and procurement administrative lead-time.
-However, there is not yet sufficient data to confirm if a relationship exists between source selection strategy and Contractor Performance Assessment Reporting System ratings, or between source selection strategy and federal supply codes at different systems commands.
-Future research should focus on gathering more empirical data to assess these relationships.
+Source selection planning is an integral part of the acquisition process.
+Use of an appropriate source selection strategy is key to minimizing risk and ensuring best value to the customer, the service, and the taxpayer.
+Based on thorough market research, acquisition professionals must decide at an early stage whether to use a lowest price technically acceptable (LPTA) or tradeoff source selection strategy to evaluate proposals and determine which offer presents the best value to the government.
+The purpose of this research is to determine if a relationship exists between source selection strategy (LPTA or Tradeoff) and successful contract outcomes.
+Contract outcomes include procurement administrative lead-time, Contractor Performance Assessment Reporting System (CPARS) ratings, and, where available, earned value management (EVM) assessments.
+This research is part of an ongoing acquisition research stream.
+Our research incorporates new data extracted from a sample of 50 contract files and related documentation within two major systems commands: Space and Naval Warfare Systems Command and Naval Supply Systems Command.

 Showing items related by title, author, creator and subject.